lab-paper-code/side/README.md

      - Retrieve __k__ points in order of proximity from the given x, y coordinates while satisfying the spatiotemporal conditions

- * #### Top-k query

-     - Retrieve __k__ points satisfying the given spatiotemporal conditions, selected from an arbitrary ordering criteria.
-     - In our experiments, we sorted in descending order based on latitude.

 ### Trajectory query
  * ####  Spatiotemporal range query